War in Ukraine

 Lord of Fire CAESAR in Ukraine

-Thereby, the Armed Forces of Ukraine right now show complete and unconditional superiority of Western-made weapons.
-That’s it, the fairy tales are over.
-Now everyone understands that the principle “yes, this is shit, but there’s a lot of it” doesn’t work even in opposition to a small amount of modern Western weapons.
+The Armed Forces of Ukraine right now show complete and unconditional superiority of Western-made weapons.
+That’s it — the fairy tales are over.
+Everyone understands that the principle “yes, this is shit, but there’s a lot of it” doesn’t work even against a small number of modern Western systems.

 Demand grew for everything — from portable anti-tank complexes to HIMARS.
-By the way, HIMARS aren’t some completely new weapons system.
-But the Baltic states already ordered them.
-Poland also ordered 50 units of just this equipment.
-Orders for tanks, armored personnel carriers, artillery, small arms, and of course, air defense rained on manufacturers.
-What moscow advertised throughout the world showed its insolvency.
-And the Armed Forces of Ukraine now not only degrade Orc hardware but make the best advertisement for Western weapons.
+The Baltic states ordered them.
+Poland ordered 50 units.
+Orders for tanks, APCs, artillery, small arms, and air defense rained on manufacturers.
+What Moscow advertised throughout the world showed its insolvency.
+And the Armed Forces of Ukraine now not only degrade Orc hardware — they make the best advertisement for Western weapons.

 No one advertises HIMARS better than the Ukrainian Army